How To Wash Cloth Menstrual Pads.

 I prewash the cotton top, bamboo fleece core and the flannelette backing.

-I use a water soluble pen and or a pencil to trace my templates ( you might see the odd faint blue marking on your pads).
+I use a water soluble pen to trace my templates ( you might see the odd faint blue marking on your pads).

 If you are worried about the residue from the PUL and the pen, then please prewash your pads before you use them.